 Meet The Staff

-Jennifer serves as the Regional Executive for WAY.
+Jennifer serves as the Regional Director of Innovation and Compliance for WAY.
 She is a visionary educator and administrator with proven leadership abilities in oversight of multiple districts and programs.
 She has 27 years of experience in public education in the City of Detroit.

 She began her career in elementary education where she spent 12 years as a Reading Recovery Teacher Leader training teachers through Oakland University and implementing the intervention program in 10 elementary schools with Detroit Public Schools.
 She applied her strong background of Reading and Literacy to her position as Director of Curriculum and Instruction.